 I have been teaching at Treloweth for 13 years and currently teach in Year 1.

-I am keen for the school to continue being successful and look forward to being a part of all future developments to move the school forward, which are bound to be exciting!
+I am very keen for the school to continue being successful and look forward to being a part of all future developments to move the school forward, which are bound to be exciting!
 Having two young boys of my own, I know how important primary education is in developing happy and successful lifelong learners, and I particularly enjoy offering my support and experiences in helping children develop enquiring minds and finding success.

 I am a Director of ICT4 who supply ICT support and broadband services to schools and businesses within the UK.
 I have worked at the school since 2011.